flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_012.md

 <section class="slide__text">

 ##### Change output with functions
+We've already used **arithmetic operators** to perform calculations on numeric values

-There are a lot of baked-in functions we can use to change the output
+There are also a lot of **baked-in functions** we can use to change the output of **string and date-based fields**

 We'll only go through a few in this Bootcamp

-The most common string and date functions are listed below
+The most common functions are listed below

-We will use some Math-based functions when we explore our database.

 ###### CURRENT_DATE
 Return the current date in 'YYYY-MM-DD' format